 Green Goodess dressing is one of my favorites, and it’s such a unique taste and packed full of amazing herbs and ingredients.
 Plus, it’s versatile and you can adjust the herbs for the salad you use it on.

 |Total Time: 10 mins|

-- 1/2 pound bag of medium-sized shrimp (only use fresh if you live where it’s caught and can get it right after being caught – otherwise use frozen as that will paradoxically be freshest!)
+- 1/2 pound bag of medium-sized frozen shrimp (only use fresh if you live where it’s caught and can get it right after being caught – otherwise use frozen as that will actually be the freshest!)

 - 1 large avocado

 - 1/2 cucumber, washed and skin on or off according to your preference

 - 2 tablespoons olive oil

 - 1 teaspoon chili powder

 - Freshly ground black pepper to taste

 - 2 tablespoons homemade Green Goddess Dressing (see below)